ur-whitelab/md-agent/mdagent/agent_cheat_sheet.md

 - input:
     - code
 - output:
-    - langchain tool name (in case we can use right away.
-If not, it doesn't need to pass anything for the current ReAct prompt?)
+    - langchain tool name
-    - (created .py file with python function & langchain tool)
+    - (created .py file containing python function & langchain tool)
-- place within agent framework
+- Lives whenever new code is successful and needs to store as a tool
+- SkillAgent.run

 ## Refining Curriculum Agent (to refine task if code keeps failing)
 - proposes a new, refined task closely aligned to the 'spirit' of user prompt as much as possible